-Street Health’s Nursing team, includes Registered Nurses (RN) and a Nurse Practitioner (NP) to provide primary care.
+Street Health’s Nursing team, comprised of Registered Nurses (RN) and a Nurse Practitioner (NP), provide primary care to people who are homeless, under-housed, and street-involved.
 Clients are seen on a drop-in basis and do not require a health card.
 High demand services include: wound care, crisis and supportive counselling, help accessing shelter and dispensing over the counter medication.
 Nurses also assist clients with referrals, appointments and service coordination.

 Many people experiencing homelessness have foot and mobility issues due to exposure to the elements, shared facilities, improper footwear, malnutrition, and chronic health conditions.
 Street Health nurses have specialized footcare training.